** Updated January 1, 2018

 – The Painter’s Palate (Odyssey Festival Showcase)

 If you get the opportunity, you must ask the Cast Members for the story behind each festival dish.
-My personal favorite was Pop Eats! and the theming behind it.
+Last year, my personal favorite was Pop Eats! and the theming behind it.
 In the Sixties, American pop artist Roy Lichtenstein rose to fame after his son pointed to a Mickey Mouse comic book and asked if he could draw that well.
 Lichentstein went on to paint using a series of dots, as you would find in a comic book.
 Many of the choices at this location are on ode to this artist- the Popping Bubbles Cocktail, specifically.
 Listen to this Cast Member describe the festival’s creative process, while assembling this fizzy, popping beverage.

 Every taste has a story, don’t it?